c-guozhi90/s381f_mini_project/README.md

 # Rules of naming
 Use lower case for naming files.
 There should be an underscore between each meaningful word

+# ES6
+A test before showed that the IBM cloud supports ES6, hence the codes in [common_libs](/common_libs) have been rewritten with new style.
+Using *ES6 standard* has lots of benefits, such as increased writability and enhenced erro handling.
+The callback function in nodejs brings great performance in responsive speed, however it also brings troubles in error handling.
+Programmer cannot deal with error occurs in callback function using try...catch... block as usual.
+Once it throws an error within a callback, the whole program will **crash**!
+Eventough in ES6 this problem still exist. **Be careful**!
+To solve this problem, ES6 brings us a new feature called *promise*.
+With the promise mechanism, errors inside a callback can be properly handled in a delicated way.
+Always remenber, **never** throw an error within a callback.

 # Setup
 ```
 # install